-- Appoint a taskforce
+Appoint a Taskforce –

-It is always important to first appoint an internal task force which is given the responsibility of understanding the problems at hand.
+It is always important to first appoint an internal task force that is given the responsibility of understanding the problems at hand.
 This task force must ideally consist of someone who understands IT, another who can do sales and marketing, and another who is good at logistics and probably someone else who is also good at training.

 Even if you cannot put together all these people and create a task force, you can consult your ERP vendor when you start to implement ERP systems across your organization.
 An ERP vendor may then be able to help you with their own staff who will train your staff and help you to implement your ERP better.
 After all, you cannot take up ERP implementation on your own, even if you are an expert in IT.

-- Define your requirements
+Define your Requirements –

 Next, define your ERP requirements.
 You need to know what your company requires and what problems you are trying to solve.
 As you may already know, ERP comes with a number of modules by default.
 These modules can be altered, customized or even added upon.
 You need to know what you are trying to automate and which business process has been holding your business back the most.

 When you identify your problems and requirements, you could start looking at a good ERP vendor.
 There are times when you may not know what your requirements are.
 That is perfectly OK too.
-All you need to do is start consulting with different ERP vendors and choose the one that understand and explains your requirements the best.
+All you need to do is start consulting with different ERP vendors and choose the one that understands and explains your requirements the best.

-- Consult with ERP vendors
+Consult with ERP Vendors –

 The next step is to shortlist ERP vendors and beginning to talk to them.
 Consult all the vendors you have shortlisted and discuss your requirements.
 If you do not have any requirements, ask them what you should be looking for.
-Most cloud ERP sellers balk at the idea of explaining requirements to their clients.
+Most cloud ERP sellers baulk at the idea of explaining requirements to their clients.

 This can be a good elimination round, especially when the market is saturated with cloud ERP vendors.
-Once an ERP vendor understands or explains your requirements and how their solution will solve your problems, you could begin to think about the next step, which is to assess if your vendor is comfortable with cloud and if they have been using cloud technology for some time now.
+Once an ERP vendor understands or explains your requirements and how their solution will solve your problems, you could begin to think about the next step, which is to assess if your vendor is comfortable with the cloud and if they have been using cloud technology for some time now.

-Is your vendor a cloud native?
+Is your Vendor a Cloud Native?

 Another important question to ask is if your vendor is a cloud native.
 What we mean by this is, did your vendor opt for cloud technology just because everyone else is doing it, without understanding the underlying basis?
 Or did your vendor choose cloud because of the freedom and future that it represents?

 You need to find out how experienced your vendor is with cloud technologies and if they have industry-grade servers that will support all the ERP systems installed.
-This is very important because cloud ERP runs on servers which need to be exceptionally efficient and productive.
-Ensure that your cloud vendor knows what they are doing and that they are able to tell you why cloud is better than legacy systems.
+This is very important because cloud ERP runs on servers that need to be exceptionally efficient and productive.
+Ensure that your cloud vendor knows what they are doing and that they are able to tell you why the cloud is better than legacy systems.
 This will explain their own confidence in what they are doing.

 Last but not the least, you need to assess if your vendor truly understands your requirements or is just trying sales speak.
 A good cloud ERP vendor will know that they will need to differentiate themselves from a market that is saturated with a number of cloud ERP vendors.